ArduPilot/ardupilot_wiki/copter/source/docs/channel-7-and-8-options.rst

 =============================================

 This article shows how to set up which features are invoked from the transmitter's auxiliary function switches prior to Copter-4.0.
-AC3.2.1 and earlier allowed channels 7 and 8 to be used as auxiliary switches.
-AC3.3 and higher supports channels 7 to 12.

 Configuration
 =============